Breast Reduction Glendora & Los Angeles

 What Happens During Surgery?

-How Will I Look and Feel After Surgery?
+How Will I Look and Feel After Surgery in Glendora & Los Angeles, CA?

 The recovery period is about 1 – 2 weeks.
 Some aching, swelling, bruising, and changes in skin sensation should be expected.
 To help you manage discomfort, Dr. Sattler will prescribe a pain medication.